fharms/Blog-127.0.0.1/combine-unit-and-integration-test/README.md

 ```

-The down side is you have to remember adding the @RunWith(EclipseIntegrationRunner.class),
+The down side of this is you have to remember adding the @RunWith(EclipseIntegrationRunner.class),
 otherwise they will execute with the normal unit tests.
+But in my mind it's a small price to pay.

 # Requirements for running the example